asreview/synergy-dataset/datasets/wilson/readme.md

 This directory contains data on the systematic review performed by Appenzeller-Herzog (2019).
-The three reference files in the `raw` directory were manually converted to `.csv` files using Zotero, to be found in the `zotero_preprocessed` directory.
-The script in the `datasetsworkflow` directory can convert these three `.csv` files into one file, suitable for ASReview, `output_csv_wilson.csv` .
+The `process_wilson_dataset.ipynb` notebook converts the raw dataset, consisting of three `.csv` files into one file, suitable for ASReview, `output_csv_wilson.csv`.

+Raw data from:
+Appenzeller-Herzog, C. (2020).
+Data from Comparative effectiveness of common therapies for Wilson disease: A systematic review and meta‐analysis of controlled studies. https://doi.org/10.5281/zenodo.3625931

+Paper:
-Appenzeller‐Herzog, C, Mathes, T, Heeres, MLS, Weiss, KH, Houwen, RHJ, Ewald, H. Comparative effectiveness of common therapies for Wilson disease: A systematic review and meta‐analysis of controlled studies.
-Liver Int.
-2019; 39: 2136– 2152. https://doi.org/10.1111/liv.14179
+Appenzeller‐Herzog, C., Mathes, T., Heeres, M. L. S., Weiss, K. H., Houwen, R. H. J., & Ewald, H. (2019).
+Comparative effectiveness of common therapies for Wilson disease: A systematic review and meta-analysis of controlled studies.
+Liver International, 39(11), 2136–2152. https://doi.org/10.1111/liv.14179